aurorascharff/aurorascharff.no/src/content/blog/running-tests-with-rtl-and-vitest-on-internationalized-react-server-components-in-next13.md

 With it installed, all the new hooks can be tested as expected.

-When suspending a component using the `use` API, the `renderAsync` function can be used again to wait for the component to be resolved before running tests.
+When suspending a component using the `use` API, using a Suspense and `await` with `findBy` can be used again to wait for the component to be resolved before running tests.

 ## Testing internationalized React Server Components